developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 Some data-acquisition scenarios call for creation of a type-specific Template, for example to capture all the barcodes on the form, or to use (OCR) to capture only an address (not shown).
 For another example application, a Template might be created to capture only the machine-readable zone (MRZ) data from travel documents. -->

-### Mixed-data Mode
+### Mixed Data-type Template
-**A less common usage scenario is Mixed-data Mode**, which  captures multiple data types from mixed sources.
-The form below contains a barcode, account numbers and other numerical shipper information, company names and addresses for the shipper and receiver, checkboxes with various values, and a signature and date.
+**The Mixed Data-type Template** captures multiple data types from a variety of sources, such as barcodes, OCR and images.
+For example, the form below contains a barcode, account numbers and other numerical shipper information, company names and addresses for the shipper and receiver, checkboxes with various values, and a signature and date.
 This otherwise time-consuming and error-prone data-capture task can be performed in seconds with SimulScan and a carefully crafted Template.

 ![img](template.png)
 _Click on image to enlarge_